Luxeuil Abbey: Eustace of Luxeuil

 Columbanus was exiled from Luxeuil by Theuderic II of Austrasia and the dowager Queen Brunehaut.
 He was succeeded as abbot by Saint Eustace of Luxeuil, the head of the monastic school, which under Eustace and his successor Saint Waldebert, established a high reputation.
 The extensive library and the great scriptorium are first attested under Abbot Waldebert (629–670).

 The school and example of Luxeuil contributed significantly to the conversion of the Burgundians.
 Luxeuil sent out monks to found houses at Bobbio, between Milan and Genoa, where Columbanus himself became abbot, and monasteries at Saint-Valéry and Remiremont.
 To Luxeuil came such monks as Conon, abbot of Lérins Abbey to prepare for the reform of his monastery, and Saints Wandregisel and Philibert, founders respectively of the abbeys of Fontenelle and Jumièges in Normandy, who spent years in studying the rule observed in monasteries which derived their origin from Luxeuil.

 Saracen, Viking and Hungarian raids

-About 732, a raiding party of Moors under the general Abdul Rahman Al Ghafiqi, governor of Al-Andalus, penetrating from Arles deep into Burgundy, briefly took possession of Luxeuil and massacred most of the community, including Abbot Mellinus.
-The few survivors rebuilt the abbey.
+Luxeuil went into decline in the middle of the eighth century.
+Its book production ceased and there may have been a long vacancy in the abbotship.
+It is possible it was the victim of violence, but this is not supported by any near contemporary account.
 In 816, under the reforming government of the eighteenth abbot, Saint Ansegisus, the Emperor Louis the Pious renewed its charters, restored the church and monastic buildings, and reformed discipline.
 The monastery and the small town that clustered around its walls were devastated by the Vikings in about 886.
 In 917, it was sacked by the Hungarians.